jaschwanda/wordpress-solutions/README.md

 Notes to help debug some WordPress issues.

 ### Deprecation errors with PHP version 8+
-WordPress gives many deprecation errors when running WordPress in PHP version 8+ with debugging enebaled.
+WordPress gives many deprecation errors when running in PHP version 8+ with debugging enabled.
 You can disable these errors but still enable debugging by doing the following:

 ```